sanctusgee/advent-of-code-rust-template/README.md

 ---

-## Create a New Year / Day

-### Day 1 (for example, 2025)
+### 1. First time: create Year module + Day 1 module

+**Always** start by creating Day 1 for a new year.
+For example, year 2025 day 1

-    cargo run - bin new-day 2025 1
+    cargo run --bin new-day 2025 1

 This script:

 - creates `aoc-lib/src/year2025.rs` if it doesn’t exist
 - creates `aoc-lib/src/year2025/day01.rs`
 - creates `input/2025/day01/`
-- prints the exact lines to add to `aoc-lib/src/lib.rs`
+- prints the exact instructions of what to add to `aoc-lib/src/lib.rs`

-Updating `lib.rs` is a manual step so you can control ordering and visibility.

-### Next day
+### 2. Update `lib.rs`
+ This is a manual **one-time setup step per year**.
+Intentionally not automated to avoid accidental overwrites.

+### 3. Create Additional Days (as needed)

-    cargo run - bin new-day 2025 2 // change the day value as needed
+    cargo run --bin new-day 2025 2 // change the day value as needed

 Use the same command pattern for each new day.

 ---

-## Download Inputs
+### 4. Download Inputs from AoC

-    cargo run - bin aoc download 2025 1 // change the day value as needed
+    cargo run --bin aoc download 2025 1 // change the day value as needed

 Inputs are stored under:

-    input/<year>/<day>/input.txt
+    input/<yearYYYY>/<dayXX>.txt

+_where: YYYY is the four-digit year and
+        XX represents the zero-padded day number, eg 01, 02, ..., N_

-They’re ignored by Git by default so you won’t commit personal data.
+The input files are ignored by Git by default so you won’t commit personal data.

 ---

+**How to get your AoC session cookie (Required for input downloads)**

+- Go to https://adventofcode.com and make sure you are logged in.

+- Open your browser’s Developer Tools (usually right-click --> Inspect / Inspect Element).
+- In Developer Tools, select the Network tab.
+- Refresh the page — you should now see network requests appearing.
+- Click any request whose domain is adventofcode.com.
+- In the request details, find the Headers section.
+- Look for the cookie header.
+- Copy the part that starts with `session=`
+- Next, export the session cookie as an environment variable with the command:

+    `export AOC_SESSION="paste_the_value_here"`

+Example:

+    `export AOC_SESSION="3451b2c3d4e5f1234abcd554321abc123def"`
+Keep this value private and **do not** commit it.

-## Run a Solution
+### 5. Run a Solution

-    cargo run - bin aoc run 2025 1 // change the day value as needed
+    cargo run --bin aoc run 2025 1 // change the day value as needed

-List available solvers:
+### (Optional):  List available solvers:

-    cargo run - bin aoc list
+    cargo run --bin aoc list

 ---